ckuelker/quick-guide-en-us/Dev/HPC/vasp.md

 source env
 ```

-That do not work, try this
+If this does not work, which is probably the case, try this

 ```bash
 cp src/vasp.5.2.12/makefile src/vasp.5.2.12/makefile.original